KyberNetwork/fpr-sdk.js/README.md

 #### Permission Control

-More on permission control at [setting permission](https://developer.kyber.network/docs/ReservesGuide#setting-permissions).
-To set permission with SDK, call to the contract that needs to change account's role with these methods from [baseContract](https://doc.esdoc.org/github.com/KyberNetwork/reserve-sdk.js/class/src/base_contract.js~BaseContract.html).
+More on permission control at [permission groups](https://github.com/KyberNetwork/kyber-pro/blob/master/tutorials/guides/tutorial-mainnetStaging.md#permission-groups).
+To set permission with SDK, call to the contract that needs to change account's role with these methods from [baseContract](https://fpr-sdk-js.knreserve.com/class/src/base_contract.js~BaseContract.html).
 The following example add Operator 0x0a4c79cE84202b03e95B7a692E5D728d83C44c76 to ConversionRates contract

 ```js
 const reserve = new Reserve(web3, addresses);